-Preview award-winning author Kevin Brockmeier’s upcoming release, The Ghost Variations: One Hundred Stories.
+Preview award-winning author Kevin Brockmeier’s latest release, The Ghost Variations: One Hundred Stories.

-On this episode of Arts & Letters, Brockmeier shares three stories from his latest project, available in the spring of 2021 and published by Penguin Random House.
+On this episode of Arts & Letters, Brockmeier shares three stories from his latest project published by Penguin Random House.

 A certain Russian philosopher maintained that people are not born with their souls but must labor to create them.
 Anyone who fails to do so, he insisted, will dissolve upon dying into nonexistance.